Tangara07/RJ-Clicker/README.md

 ## Clicker game
 #### Kill bosses, get more points, upgrade ur damage.
 More kills - more upgrades.
+#### Based on Anime and Manga "Jojo's Bizzare Adventure", made by Hiroko Araki

 ## Code
 #### Main code u can find in src/components/ClickerMenu.vue